rhettdesbutler/ml-demo/README.md

 #### Running each project locally:

-This repository uses docker to run each project indivually.
-To run each ML subproject run the following while in the ROOT of this directory, appending the type of algorithm and algorithm name after:

-eg. `sh runners/run.sh supervised cnn`
+This repository uses jupyter-notebooks to run each project.
+Make sure to install jupyter notebooks along with required dependencies.

 ### Projects: